-Schlesinger has suggested a relationship between an individual's ambitions and her/his current political situation, noting that "ambition for office . . . develops with a specific situation, that it is a response to the possibilities which lie before the politician."4 Since candidates were surveyed in the midst of an election season, with all the uncertainty that entails, it is not surprising that many were unsure of their future intentions.
+Schlesinger has suggested a relationship between an individual's ambitions and her/his current political situation, noting that "ambition for office . . . develops with a specific situation, that it is a response to the possibilities which lie before the politician."
+Since candidates were surveyed in the midst of an election season, with all the uncertainty that entails, it is not surprising that many were unsure of their future intentions.
 More than one-fifth of candidates for all offices were unsure about running again for the same office, and even larger proportions, except among congressional candidates, expressed uncertainty over their plans to seek other offices (table 7.1).

 Although sizable proportions of candidates stated that they probably or definitely would not run for the same office again, much larger proportions indicated that they probably or definitely would.
 The same was true for proportions expressing intentions to run for other offices.
-Of those candidates who responded to both of these questions, 64.4% of
+Of those candidates who responded to both of these questions, 64.4% of congressional, 60.0% of statewide, 64.6% of state senate, and 69.3% of